mrsarm/pose/Run-CI-envs.md

 is as follows:

 - The workflow works in the fictional repo `mrsarm/web`.
 The file is stored in the filepath `.github/workflows/e2e.yml`.
+A similar workflow could be configured on each of the apps, just changing the image is built, but running the same E2E tests.
-- There is a service `web-ci-tests` where E2E tests run, these tests could be in the same repo as the webapp or not, in the example above it was in the same repo, but here we assume it's in another repo `mrsarm/e2e`.
-  The `compose.yaml` with all the settings is stored at the root of `mrsarm/e2e`.
+- There is a service `e2e` where E2E tests run, the name of the image and the repo where the code is stored is `mrsarm/e2e`.
+The `compose.yaml` with all the settings is also stored at the root of `mrsarm/e2e`.

 ```yaml